Tyler-Altgrave/Tyler-Altgrave.github.io/warframe.md

 ---

-## Arcon Shards

-A permanent upgrade item taken from Archons and used by the Helminth to further enhance a Warframe

-- Complete the Veilbreaker quest
-- Install the Helminth Archon Shard Segment
-- Archon Shards are awarded from Archon Hunts
-  - Archon Hunts are multi-stage missions in a battle against Narmer forces to defeat Pazuul's Archons
-  - Crimson from Archon Amar
-  - Amber from Archon Nira
-  - Azure from Archon Boreal
-- The Shard has an 80% chance of being a normal variant and 20% of being Tauforged.
-- Topaz, Violet, and Emerald Archon Shards are only obtainable through Coalescent Fusion of two Crimson, Amber, and Azure Shards.
-- 2 shards per week, 1 from the mission, 1 from Veilbreaker

----

 ## Incarnon Weapons and Genesis

 Incarnon weapons are special Orokin Era ceremonial weapons.
 Incarnon Genesis grants access to the Incarnon upgrades on a variety of weapons.